 And I’d really like the insulting rhetoric to cease.

-[This rant was expanded from part of a longer article at my Mandela Effect website.]
+[This rant was expanded from part of a longer article that appeared at my Mandela Effect website.]